If you’re eating, then stop before reading this article about vent gleet.

 Vent Gleet is the lay term for Cloacitis, which basically means non-specific inflammation of the cloaca. ← Veterinary Definition

 In reality, what I’ve experienced is that vent gleet is usually a bacterial or fungal infection that causes irritation to the vent, and usually is accompanied by white/yellowish discharge.
+(It’s similar to bumblefoot in that it’s inflammation caused by a bacterial or fungal infection – except you’ll likely treat vent gleet differently.)

 It’s nasty, messy, and stinky, and for the sake of this article, that’s the definition of vent gleet that we’re going with.
+In chronic cases, it can cut short your chicken’s life span.

 Usually when a reader contacts me about vent gleet, their hens have gotten to the “nasty yellow discharge” stage, but vent gleet can also be identified by: